 The Port of London Authority (PLA), which is responsible for managing the River Thames in London (from Teddington Lock in West London all the way to the Dartford Crossing), has applied for a Harbour Revision Order (HRO).
 During the consultation a number of objections were raised.
 The Marine Management Organisation (MMO) decided to hold a public inquiry to address those objections.

-The inquiry programme officer is Helen Wilson and you should contact her if you want to take part in the inquiry.
+The inquiry chair is Christopher Jacobs.
+See full programme here.
+The inquiry programme officer is Helen Wilson and you should contact her with any queries.

 What’s the story?